matthewleach/enki-web/web/formatting-text-elements/intro-abbr.md

 ---
 ## Content

-The HTML `<abbr>`, or the **Abbreviation** element is used to represent an abbreviation.
+The HTML `<abbr>`, or the **Abbreviation** element, is used to represent an abbreviation.
 The element has a `title` attribute which can provide a full description of the abbreviation and nothing else.

 The content of the title is often shown in a tooltip when a user hovers over the element.
 Also, some browsers add a dotted underline to the content of the element.